 The warm glow of light beckoned, and Laura moved toward it softly.
 She moved toward most things that way, he noticed.
 And that was why he let the flames lick the sides of the steel that framed the fireplace.
-It was a privilege to be able to make decisions in that capacity, he thought not for the first time.
+It was a privilege to make such small decision decisions, he thought not for the first time.

 He could see the tension seep out of her body, the immensity of weeks of frustration slip slowly away, as she sank into the cushioned sofa.
 That, too, he had orchestrated, for he had learned that even the small act of sitting carried with it different needs—sometimes a hard chair for intense thought, mild cushion for discussion, and a place of sinking depth for comfort.